A January Journey : Brave or Safe?

 OK, so we said a prayer or two as we left.

-Evan and his wife Leah, the long standing faithful director of our Freedom Firm Pune team, have a growing family, a daughter 2 years and another daughter just 6 months old.
-Evan manages a widely flung team of investigators and legal professional and social workers.
-They are on the front lines of the work day and night and he juggles the ever changing scenes of trafficking, raids, police interaction, hospital verification, government homes and follow up with the air of a seasoned and experienced professional.
+Evan and his wife Leah, the long-standing faithful director of our Freedom Firm Pune team, have a growing family, a daughter 2 years and another daughter just 6 months old.
+Evan manages a widely flung team of investigators and legal professionals and social workers.
+They are on the front lines of the workday and night and he juggles the ever-changing scenes of trafficking, raids, police interaction, hospital verification, government homes and follow up with the air of a seasoned and experienced professional.

 After an amazing Mexican meal in their house (Leah when did you have time with the two babies?) we hear their questions about life, work, calling and family.
 I look backwards.
 If they had not stood with us in key times, would we be here today?
 I don't think so.
 There are times when it is only the faithfulness of true friends that can tip the balance of fighting the fight, or running for cover.
 We are more than co-workers and partners.
 We are friends.

 Leah was my business partner and the driving force four years ago when we launched Ruhamah.
 With her Masters in Business, she was the nuts and bolts of the enterprise, and I was the vision and the creativity.
 After a year, she launched a workshop in Pune.
 Many of the girls who had worked in Ooty had gone through our Aftercare program “graduated” and moved on to the workshop in Pune.
 This was the “next step” in our rehabilitation plan.
 Girls enjoyed more freedom, lived in independent working women's hostels, travelled to and left work on public transportation, managed their own bank accounts and were free to make their way in new relationships, for good or for ill.